 Kroměříž Archbishop’s Gardens

-It would be impossible to miss that snow-white pavilion standing in the center of the garden.
+No one can miss that snow-white pavilion standing in the center of the garden.
 Inside, a Foucault’s Pendulum swings in its center.
 I must have been one of the few who enjoyed watching it; the other visitors seemed more interested in the ornately tiled rooms around the perimeter.

 A 244-meter colonnade runs along one side of the garden, and it is said that you can stand at one end and speak to someone at the other end in a normal voice.
 We tried it but didn’t have much success.
 Rather than try to make it work, we climbed a nearby staircase and found ourselves on the roof of the colonnade.
 It offered a fabulous view of the patterns of flowers and pathways, plus the occasional Greek or Roman god for accent.